Indra-db/Flecs-Rust/README.md

 Please note that this wrapper is currently in its **early stages**.
 It's heavily under work in progress and is **not recommended for consumption**.
 While you're encouraged to explore, test, and provide feedback, please be aware of potential bugs and incomplete features.

-This library has not been advertized nor published yet to crat# Flecs ECS Bridge :: Rust Wrapper for Flecs

-Hello there!
-Welcome to my Rust wrapper around the ECS library called [Flecs](https://github.com/SanderMertens/flecs).
-This project endeavors to offer Rust developers an intuitive and streamlined interface to harness the full potential of Flecs.

-## ⚠️ Status: Early Stages

-Please note that this wrapper is currently in its **early stages**.
-It's heavily under work in progress and is **not recommended for consumption**.
-While you're encouraged to explore, test, and provide feedback, please be aware of potential bugs and incomplete features.

 This library has not been advertized nor published yet to crates.io for that reason.

 ### To-Do List